Between Every Two Pines

 Exactly one month since my last blog post but I am finally ready to talk about our (long) project!
 What started out as a simple thank you gift that we anticipated would take about...a month or so to crank out, turned into a 4 month-long feat.
 We had hoped to produce these gifts as a thank you to those who've let us stay with them during the course of our 2-week road trip and send them off in time for the holidays.
 Life maintenance happened and many other creative endeavors landed on our plates that took precedent due to their deadlines so the project got swept under our unkempt rug.
 We began talking about the project more than we were working on them and that had me worried.
 Alas, as my previous post noted, I had to trust the process.
 Now, I can finally say they are finished and ready to ship (*sigh of huge relief*)!!

 Austin and I took a trip back in October to the PNW (ooh, ahh).
 For two weeks, we took a major screen-break and focused on getting back into writing, drawing, and photograpy to document our adventures.
-After a tiring ~6000 miles, various campsites, several hikes, and only a mere 1700 photos, we arrived back safely in Iowa (I still could not believe Austin's ol' clunker took us to the coast and back).
+After a tiring ~6000 miles, various campsites, several hikes, and only a mere 1700 photos, we arrived back safely in Iowa (I still cannot believe Austin's ol' clunker took us to the coast and back).

 "Between every two pines is a doorway to a new world."